 We rely on donations from users like you to help grow our library and keep it free and open.
 As you think about your holiday giving, we hope you’ll consider making a tax-deductible donation to help save biodiversity.

-Stay tuned for our last post detailing the critical roles BHL and historic literature play in saving earth’s biodiversity.
+Learn more about the critical roles BHL and historic literature play in discovering new species, supporting conservation, and saving Earth’s biodiversity